somerandomdev49/mini-core/README.md

 Minimal means minimal!
 The only thing this framework can do is render things.
 This means that you need to load models, textures, shaders and other things yourself.

-The framework providers a deferred renderer with support for simple directional lighting and textures (shadows, you're next!).
+The framework providers a deferred renderer with support for simple directional lighting, textures and shadows.
-> Note: there is a forward renderer with minimal support for lighting and I don't really plan to support it (maybe after shadows are done?)
+> Note: there is a forward renderer with minimal support for lighting and I don't really plan to support it for now

 <h3 align="center">File Structure</h3>